myzhibie/myResume/README.md

 grunt serve
 ```
 then the explorer will run the page automaticly.<br>
-2.If you do not have a `Grunt` enviroment yet,you can put the app directory into your web server such as [WAMP](http://www.wampserver.com/) and then
+2.If you do not have a `Grunt` enviroment yet,you can put the `dist` directory into your web server such as [WAMP](http://www.wampserver.com/) and then
 check it in the explorer by hand.

 ##How to make it be my own resume